 Your clients belong to a totally different culture.
-Their food habits, sleeping routine, dressing sense and style of working might be different from yours.
-So make sure you are not labelling them on the basis of these aspects.
+Their food habits, sleeping routine, dressing sense, and style of working might be different from yours.
+So make sure you are not labeling them on the basis of these aspects.
 The only thing that should matter is work, so have an open mind and approach.
 Once you accept this, you will feel more comfortable working with them.

 If you have to work with foreign clients extensively, then put in some efforts to gather information about their background to really get a sense of where they’re coming from.
 Read about their country and culture.
 This will certainly help avoid any gaffe and make communication easy.